Screenings

 • What are the child’s specific educational needs?

-• What special education services and related services, then, are appropriate for addressing those needs?
+• What special education services and related services are appropriate for addressing those needs?

-By law, the initial evaluation of the child must be “full and individual,” which is to say, focused on that child and that child alone.
-The parent must give permission in writing for an initial evaluation and for any tests that are completed as part of the comprehensive evaluation.
+By law, the initial evaluation must be both “complete and individual,” which is to say, focused on the child being evaluated and that child alone.
+A parent must give written permission for an initial evaluation and for any assessments that are completed as part of the comprehensive evaluation.

-The evaluation results will be used to decide the child’s eligibility for special education and related services and to make decisions about an appropriate educational program for the child.
+The evaluation results are used to determine a child’s eligibility for special education and related services and to make decisions about the appropriate educational program for a child.

-A team of qualified professionals and you will review the results of the evaluation, and determine if your child is eligible for special education services.
+A team of qualified professionals, and the parent, will review the results of the evaluation, and determine if the child is eligible for special education services.

-If your child is not eligible, you will be appropriately notified and the process stops.
-However, you have a right to disagree with the results of the evaluation or the eligibility decision.
+If a child is not eligible, his/her parents will be appropriately notified, and the process stops.
+However, the parent has a right to disagree with the results of the evaluation or the eligibility decision.
 If the parents disagree with the evaluation, they have the right to take their child for an Independent Educational Evaluation (IEE).

 THE INDIVIDUAL EDUCATION PROGRAM (IEP)

-The IEP team gathers to talk about the child’s needs and write the student’s IEP.
-Parents and the student (when appropriate) are full participating members of the team.
-The CDC or school makes sure that the child’s IEP is carried out as it was written.
+The IEP team gathers to discuss the child’s needs and to develop the student’s IEP.
+Parents are full participating members of the team.
+The school makes sure that the child’s IEP is carried out as it is written.
 Parents are given a copy of the IEP.
 Each of the child’s teachers and service providers has access to the IEP and knows his or her specific responsibilities for carrying out the IEP.
-This includes the accommodations, modifications, and supports that must be provided to the child, in keeping with the IEP.
+This includes the IEP accommodations, modifications, and supports that must be provided to the child in order for him/her to be successful.

-Before the school system may provide special education and related services to the child for the first time, the parents must give consent.
-The child begins to receive services as soon as possible after the IEP is written and this consent is given.
+Before the school system may provide special education and related services to the child for the first time, the parents must give written consent.
+The child begins to receive services as soon as possible after the IEP is written and parental consent is given.

 ANNUAL REVIEW

-The child’s IEP is reviewed by the IEP team at least once a year, or more often if the parents or school ask for a review.
-If necessary, the IEP is revised.
+A child’s IEP is reviewed by the IEP team at least once a year, or more often if the parents or the school ask for a review.
+If necessary, the IEP is revised through an amendment.
 Parents, as team members, must be invited to participate in these meetings.
-Parents can make suggestions for changes, can agree or disagree with the IEP, and agree or disagree with the placement.
+Parents can make suggestions for changes, can agree or disagree with the IEP, and can agree or disagree with the placement.

 3 – YEAR REVIEW

-At least every three years the child must be reevaluated.
-This evaluation is sometimes called a “triennial or reevaluation.”
+A child must be reevaluated a minimum of once every three years.
+This evaluation is sometimes called a “triennial evaluation.”
 Its purpose is to find out if the child continues to be a child with a disability, as defined by IDEA, and what the child’s educational needs are.
 However, the child must be reevaluated more often if conditions warrant or if the child’s parent or teacher asks for a new evaluation.

-If the parents do not agree with the IEP and placement, they may discuss their concerns with other members of the IEP team and try to work out an agreement with the special education coordinator or executive director.
+If a child's parents do not agree with the IEP and/or placement, they may discuss their concerns with other members of the IEP team and try to work out an agreement with the special education coordinator or executive director.

 REFERENCE: